 - The poor consulting and intervention design skills displayed by some Open Space facilitators.

-- The unwillingness or inability of Open Space facilitators to deviate from the Harrison Owen playbook, for example by combining the periods of self-managed sessions with periods of Type 1 work (see Type 3 meetings below).
+- Unwillingness or inability to deviate from the Harrison Owen playbook, for example by combining the periods of self-managed sessions with periods of Type 1 work (see Type 3 meetings below).

-- Their ignorance of the Max4 principle: the maximum group size for a proper conversation is four.
+- Ignorance of the Max4 principle: the maximum group size for a proper conversation is four.
 The structure of Open Space breakout sessions can be modified to address this issue — see here.

 - The sponsors’ failure to embed the Open Space meeting in a wider programme of work.